LIERRAT/Grid-Sandbox/README.md

 ## Citation

-If you use this work, please cite it — see `CITATION.cff` (to be added).
+If you use this work, please cite it

 ## License